Hydrating Stick Balm Formulation

 3. Heat phase A to 70-80 C & remove from the heat

-5. Place in a storage container
+5. Place in a storage container & allow to cool in the fridge overnight

 Notes & Substitutions:

 • If using essential oils always measure in weight not in drops & consult the IFRA information sheet that accompanies your oils.
-If you don’t have an IFRA information sheet I would avoid using that brand of oil in your formulations.
 We want to make sure that we are always under the safe dermal limits when using essential oils on the skin or you may run the risk of sensitization which is an allergy you will come back from & you can kiss that essential oil goodbye.
-Add any ESSENTAIL OIL ingredients into phase B.
+Add any ESSENTAIL OIL ingredients into phase B & take the amount of one of the liquid oils or butters.
+Leave the beeswax amount as is

 • If you want to use a botanical extract you need to make sure it is OIL SOLUBLE.
 Many extracts are water soluble so be sure to know the solubility before adding it to this formulation.
 Water & oil don’t mix without the help of an emulsifier, which this formulation does not have so you can not use water soluble ingredients.
 The water component will end up separating & seeping out of your balm which means you will not be getting the desired effects & are essentially wasting product & therefore your hard earned cash.
-Add any OIL SOLUBLE ingredients into phase B.
+Add any OIL SOLUBLE ingredients into phase B. Just remove the amount from the liquid oil portion.

 • You can switch out any of the oils for different ones, just know that the absorption rate might shift but that isn’t too big of a deal in this formulation.
-Just be sure to keep the oil around 55%.
+Just be sure to keep the oil around 45%.
 If you wanted to add more oil you might need to make an adjustment to the beeswax.

 • You can use a different butter in their refined or crude forms.
 Just be sure to keep the butters around 35%.